sodafoundation/documentation/content/projects/dashboard/_index.md

 ---
 title: Dashboard
-description: "Start here if you want to know about developing for/with SODA Foundation Projects."
+description: "Start here if you want to know about developing for Dashboard"
 weight: 30
 disableToc: true
 ---